Your NYU Langone doctor may prescribe medication to help alleviate the symptoms, including pain and blood clots, of thoracic outlet syndrome.

 Thrombolytic medications dissolve blood clots.
-They’re prescribed for people with venous or arterial thoracic outlet syndrome who have blood clots.
+They are prescribed for people with venous or arterial thoracic outlet syndrome who have blood clots.

 Side effects may include fever, an allergic reaction, and severe bleeding.
 Your doctor reviews the risk of side effects with you before you take the medication.

-Anticoagulants are blood thinners, and may help prevent new blood clots from forming after a thrombolytic medication dissolves them.
+Anticoagulants, which are blood thinners, may help prevent new blood clots from forming after a thrombolytic medication dissolves them.
 If your doctor prescribes anticoagulants, he or she may monitor you closely, using regular blood tests, because these medications can cause bleeding.

 Side effects may include urine and stool that darken or turn red and persistent headaches or stomachaches.
 Report any of these symptoms to your doctor.